 - All necessary wood, cordage, wire etc

-- Full size drawing & instruction book, photographs of the working model and historical notes.
+- Full size drawing & instruction book,

 - Propshaft & propeller